jasonmeverett/iqvia-ai-hackathon-resources/custom_apps/default_conversation_app/README.md

-# Custom Calculator App
+# Conversation App

-Example of a custom application that uses a deployed Agent Studio workflow.
+Example of a conversation application that uses a deployed Agent Studio conversational workflow.

 ## How to install this application